watertap-org/watertap-reflo/docs/technical_reference/unit_models/treatment_models/med_md_semibatch.rst

 Methods
 -------

-This unit model class includes the following methods for functionalities.
+This model class includes the following methods for functionalities.

 ``add_costing_packages``: Creates a costing block and setup the system based on the target capacity.